risrc/docker-dev-stack/README.md

 The certificate can be installed manually
 - if WSL2 is detected from the init script, it will display a hint pointing to the rootCA location
-- open (double-click) the mentioned rootCA.crt file and follow the instructions from the dialog (the correct target truststore should be selected manually)
+- open (double-click) the mentioned rootCA.crt file and follow the instructions from the dialog (the correct target truststore `Trusted Root Certification Authorities` should be selected manually)
+- a browser restart may be required afterward

 Solution is based on these comments from the mkcert issue tracker:  [\[1\]](https://github.com/FiloSottile/mkcert/issues/357#issuecomment-1466762021), [\[2\]](https://github.com/FiloSottile/mkcert/issues/357#issuecomment-1471909333)